Customer Preferences and Communication Consent

 - Click Remove Data to confirm

-What is anonymised:
+What is anonymised or cleared:

-- Name (displayed as "Deleted Customer")
+- Name (replaced with "Deleted Customer")

-- Email, phone number
+- Email, phone number, country code

-- Address and date of birth
+- Date of birth

 What is preserved (for business records):